Frequently Asked Questions (FAQs)

 • Other support resources across campus include the Office of Diversity and Inclusion, which houses resources for the Office of Multi-Ethnic Student Education, the Nyumburu Cultural Center and #UMDSolidarity—events and opportunities for solidarity and reflection.

-Currently, submitting test scores is optional.
+For students applying for Fall 2025, submitting test scores is optional.
+This means that students applying will not be required to submit standardized test scores.
+Students can decide whether or not to include SAT/ACT scores with their application.
 All applicants will continue to be considered for admission into the Honors College and will be considered for academic merit scholarships, regardless of their submission of standardized test scores.
 For more information, please visit Test-Optional FAQs.

 Invitation to the Honors College is very competitive.
 On rare occasions, students are able to appeal to be invited to the Honors College.
+All requests to be considered for an appeal must be submitted by the student to honorsadmissions@umd.edu, no later than April 1.
 There are opportunities to apply to join the Honors College at the end of a student's freshman year.

 Current students who have completed one year of coursework at the University of Maryland can apply to join the Honors College.
 Admission for current UMD students is highly competitive and the number of spaces available is extremely limited.
 A minimum cumulative GPA of 3.5 is required to apply.